Fr4cK5/spear/README.md

     - To suffix match, just suffix your input with `$`
     - To search for all mp3 files in your file hierarchy, try this input `.mp3$`
     - Since all mp3 audio files end with an `.mp3`, this input will find them all
+    - Why is `$` the suffix of choice?
+Probably all `Regex` engines out there use it as their end-of-string character.
+Makes it a little more familiar.

 - Containment Matching
     - To containment-match, just suffix your input with `?`